Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Comparison Between Ray-Tracing Simulations and Measurements

-Finally, the measured standard deviation of LSPs are reproduced well by the ray-tracing with the full floor plan.
+Finally, the measured standard deviation of LSPs are reproduced well by full floor plan RT.
 They vary in a range that is similar to the measured results.
-Using only exterior walls for ray-tracing, the standard deviation is underestimated for delay and angular spreads, and overestimated for path loss.
-Paths originating from the exterior walls deliver the highest gain, while weaker interior paths are numerous and affect the delay and angular statistics more.
+Using exteriors RT, the standard deviation is not as well reproduced.
+This can be explained with the less realistic modeling of multipath richness.